Everything You Need to Know About Custom Logo Design

 2. Your Logo Helps Attract New Customers

 According to a study from Siegel+Gale, logos that are memorable are 13% more likely to catch the attention of consumers, and 7% more likely to make people want to learn more about the brand.
 By sending the right message to potential customers through the design, color and font of your logo, you catch their attention which gives you the opportunity to engage with them and create a new customer.
-It is absolutely necessary for a logo to have a meaning, to present something specific and unique to the subconscious mind of the consumer and set it apart from the rest of the competition.
+It is absolutely necessary for a company logo to have a meaning, to present something specific and unique to the subconscious mind of the consumer and set it apart from the rest of the competition.

 3. Your Logo Helps You Stand Out from Your Competitors

 If you browse the internet and look at company websites, you’ll notice that very few logos stand out from the sea of brands.
 It’s critical to differentiate yourself from your competition to win the battle for customers.
-A well-designed logo will likely help you to stand out, especially if that’s the only visual a customer has to look at.
+A well-designed company logo will likely help you to stand out, especially if that’s the only visual a customer has to look at.
 It does not matter the size of your company or business, you have to have a logo that will catch the eye of consumers.

 4. Your Logo Helps You Retain Loyal Customers